Global-Policy-Lab/gpl-covid/README.md

 pip install -e .
 ```

-To execute the full `run` script, which runs the analysis from start to finish, you will also need to add this conda environment to the kernels that Jupyter is able to use (this is only needed to run simulations used to create Extended Data Figures 8 and 9).
+To execute the full `run.sh` script, which runs the analysis from start to finish, you will also need to add this conda environment to the kernels that Jupyter is able to use (this is only needed to run simulations used to create Extended Data Figures 8 and 9).
 You do this with the following command (from inside the `gpl-covid` conda environment):

 ```bash
 python -m ipykernel install --user --name gpl-covid